herumi/mie_string/readme.md

 # mie_string

-Functions to find charaters written by SSE 4.2
+Functions to find characters by SSE 4.2

 # test